786mubin/cleverPush/README.md

 clone project

-for install all dependencies --> npm install for run project --> npm start
+for install all dependencies --> npm install\n for run project --> npm start